-(5) Existing law establishes the California Community Colleges under the administration of the Board of Governors of the California Community Colleges.
+(4) Existing law establishes the California Community Colleges under the administration of the Board of Governors of the California Community Colleges.
 Existing law requires the governing board of each community college district to charge an enrollment fee of \$46 per unit per semester, but authorizes the waiver of this fee for students meeting specified requirements.

-This bill would add a person who is, at the time of enrollment, a homeless youth or former homeless youth, as defined, to the groups of persons eligible for this fee waiver.
+This bill would add persons who are, at the time of enrollment, homeless youths, as defined, to the groups of persons eligible for this -3-AB 801 fee waiver.
 To the extent that this provision would impose new duties on community college districts, it would constitute a state-mandated local program.